hashicorp/terraform-website/content/source/docs/extend/plugin-sdk.html.md

 #### Step 1: Check for deprecations

-See the [list of deprecations](#deprecations) below and take actions to remove all occurences of deprecated packages, functions or identifiers.
+See the [list of deprecations](#deprecations) below and take actions to remove all occurrences of deprecated packages, functions or identifiers.

-You may find full list of SDK packages in [`tf-sdk-migrator` source code](https://github.com/hashicorp/tf-sdk-migrator/blob/c7297e03e62319a4eb48f4bc2fd1d8ee91ecade0/cmd/check/sdk_imports.go#L8-L21).
+You may find a full list of SDK packages in [`tf-sdk-migrator` source code](https://github.com/hashicorp/tf-sdk-migrator/blob/c7297e03e62319a4eb48f4bc2fd1d8ee91ecade0/cmd/check/sdk_imports.go#L8-L21).
 Any package which is not on the list is considered as deprecated in the context of SDK and/or doesn't classify as SDK.

-You can use standard Go tooling, [JQ](https://stedolan.github.io/jq/) and [grep](https://en.wikipedia.org/wiki/Grep) to list all packages which are in use by your provider:
+You can use standard Go tooling, [jq](https://stedolan.github.io/jq/) and [grep](https://en.wikipedia.org/wiki/Grep) to list all packages which are in use by your provider:

 ```sh